Jason Peters: Philadelphia Eagles

-During a game against the Washington Redskins on September 21, 2014, Redskins player Chris Baker took out Eagles Quarterback Nick Foles with an illegal hit.
+During a game against the Washington Redskins on September 21, 2014, Redskins player Chris Baker took out Eagles quarterback Nick Foles with an illegal hit.
 Following the hit, a brawl broke out on the sidelines between both teams.
 Baker was confronted by Peters, who then took a swing at Baker which resulted in both players getting ejected in the scuffle.
 On September 27, 2014, Peters was fined $10,000.

 On June 14, 2017, Peters signed a one-year contract extension with the Eagles through the 2019 season.
 On October 23, 2017, during Monday Night Football against the Redskins, Peters left the game with an apparent right knee injury.
 The next night, it was revealed that his right knee had tears to the ACL and MCL, which ended his 2017 season.
 The Eagles went on to win Super Bowl LII against the New England Patriots 41–33, giving Peters his first Super Bowl ring.

 On March 11, 2019, the Eagles signed Peters on a one-year contract for the 2019 season.
 On July 17, 2020, Peters signed another one-year contract with the Eagles.
 He was set to start at right guard following a season-ending injury to Brandon Brooks, but was moved back to left tackle following a season-ending injury to Andre Dillard.
 He was given a restructured contract after his move to left tackle on September 10, 2020.
-He was placed on injured reserve on October 3, 2020 with a foot injury.
+He was placed on injured reserve on October 3, 2020, with a foot injury.
 He was activated on October 31, 2020.
 He was placed back on injured reserve on December 12, 2020, ending his season.

 Chicago Bears

-On August 16, 2021, Peters signed with the Chicago Bears.
+On August 16, 2021, Peters signed with the Chicago Bears, after the team was decimated with injuries at the left tackle position.
+He reunited with head coach Matt Nagy and offensive line coach Juan Castillo, both of whom were Eagles assistants in Peters' first years with the Eagles.

+In Week 1 against the Los Angeles Rams, he suffered a quadriceps injury in the second quarter and was replaced with rookie Larry Borom and Elijah Wilkinson.
+In Week 14 against the Green Bay Packers, he suffered a high ankle sprain in the first quarter and was replaced with rookie Teven Jenkins.
+Jenkins also started the next two games, before Peters returned to the starting lineup.
 He started in 15 out of 17 games for the team.
+He was not re-signed after the season.